What to know about Pennsylvania Gov. Josh Shapiro and the alleged arson at his official residence

 Firefighters extinguished the fire early Sunday morning and no injuries were reported.
 The suspect, identified as Cody Balmer, 38, was arrested nearby later in the day, police said.

-Balmer, who turned himself in to police, told them that he planned to beat Shapiro with a small sledgehammer if he found him, according to court documents released Monday.
+Balmer, who turned himself in to police, was denied bail Monday for such charges as attempted homicide, terrorism and arson.
+He told law enforcement that he planned to beat Shapiro with a small sledgehammer if he found him, according to court documents.

 Authorities said they were investigating how someone was able to elude police to break into the governor’s residence in Harrisburg.
 A motive for the attack, including whether it had anything to do with Shapiro’s politics or religious beliefs, wasn’t immediately clear.